Seattle QB Russell Wilson has surgery on injured finger

 AP Sports Writer

 RENTON, Wash.
-(AP) — Seattle Seahawks quarterback Russell Wilson is expected to be out several weeks after he had surgery Friday on his injured right middle finger.
+(AP) — Seattle Seahawks quarterback Russell Wilson is expected to be sidelined for several weeks after he had surgery Friday to repair two injuries to his right middle finger.

 Wilson posted a photo Friday night following his surgery in Southern California.
-Wilson flew to Los Angeles to see a hand specialist and determine the best course of action to repair the injury.
+Wilson flew to Los Angeles to see hand specialist Dr. Steven Shin and determine the best course of action to repair the injury.

+Wilson ruptured a tendon in what often is referred to as mallet finger, and he also had a “fracture-dislocation” of the joint at the top of his middle finger, Shin said in a statement released by the team.
+Rehabilitation of the injury will begin this weekend.

+“I am fully confident Russell will return to the NFL this season and play at the same world-class level that fans have come to expect of one of the game’s very best quarterbacks,” Shin said in the statement.

 Wilson was injured during Thursday night’s 26-17 loss to the Rams when his fingers hit the arm of defensive tackle Aaron Donald on the follow through of a pass attempt.
 Wilson tried to play one more series and threw one more pass before giving way to Geno Smith in the fourth quarter.